internetarchive/sandcrawler/nginx/README.md

 This folder contains nginx configs for partner access to sandcrawler DB (postgrest) and GROBID XML blobs (minio).

+`fatcat-blobs` is part of the fatcat.wiki ansible config, but included here to show how it works.

 ## Let's Encrypt

 As... bnewbold?